A character places the stress on the wrong syllable of a word, whether intentionally or not.

-In this trope's own name, to take an obvious example, the accent in the very word 'accent' varies largely depending which country you're from: British use tends to favour AKS-nt, whereas US use, for instance, would be more AK-SENT.
+In this trope's own name, to take an obvious example, the accent in the very word 'accent' varies largely depending which country you're from: British use tends to favour AKS-nt, whereas U.S. use, for instance, would be more AK-sent.
 By comparison, both usually stress the second syllable in 'accentuate' (ak-SEN-tchoo-ate), which shows how variable the language can be.
+(Words derived from Latin often shift their stress when suffixes are added, which accent/accentuate is an example of).

 In song lyrics, it's usually because the song was done by some foreigner who hasn't quite grasped the rules of stress in their second language, but sometimes they're just being artistic in how the word is pronounced or for the sake of the meter.
-This can lead to Mondegreens if the wrong syllable is too jarring.
+This can lead to a Mondegreen Gag if the wrong syllable is too jarring.

 Sometimes, this is done in dubs to fit the lip movements in the original language.

-- In Detective Conan, Jodie Starling uses this as a form of Obfuscating Stupidity.
+- In Case Closed, Jodie Starling uses this as a form of Obfuscating Stupidity.
 Naturally, Hattori calls her out on it right off the bat.

 - The English version of Ponyo's ending theme: